New partnership promotes STEM to girls on International Women’s Day

 - There are seven SmartSTEMs events currently planned for this year at venues across Scotland, including RBS, Ayrshire College, the University of the West of Scotland and Glasgow Caledonian University.

 - EDF Energy is Scotland’s largest producer of low-carbon electricity, operating Hunterston B in North Ayrshire, Torness in East Lothian and, through our joint venture EDF Energy Renewables, seven windfarms across Scotland.
 Together these assets generate enough electricity to power almost 4 million homes and employ more than 1,300 people in Scotland.
 The company supplies 98 per cent of public sector bodies in Scotland after being awarded the country’s largest electricity supply contract by annual volume from April 2013.
 EDF Energy has also more than 200,000 customer accounts in Scotland and has launched its own innovation accelerator, Blue Lab, which focuses on making customers’ lives easier.
 Through its Better Energy Ambitions, EDF Energy has developed comprehensive environmental and social programmes which have been recognised by a wide range of organisations.
 EDF Energy also runs the Pretty Curious programme which encourages girls to consider STEM subjects and careers.
 At the end of 2016 we welcomed more than 350 girls to a series of hands-on workshops in Edinburgh where they were able to hear from female STEM role models and get creative with technology.
 EDF Energy is part of EDF Group, the world’s biggest electricity generator.
-To find out more about the UK's energy challenges visit: www.edfenergy.com/energyfuture/
+Find out more about the UK's energy challenges and what we're doing to help us achieve Net Zero Britain.

 EDF Energy in Scotland